nsrosenqvist/nxsites/README.md

 ## Notice

-The program is licensed under LGPL v2.1, please refer to the LICENSE file for more information.
+The program is licensed under GPLv2, please refer to the LICENSE file for more information.